Who are you? In real life, I mean?

 What on earth is this “&c” that you keep using?

 It means “etc.” The ampersand originally meant “et” (Latin for “and”) and so instead of bothering to write three whole letters for “etc” you’d abbreviate the “et” and just write “&c.”
-For some reason people nowadays write the three whole letters instead, but I, for one, think ampersands look cool and prefer to write it “&c.”
+For some reason people nowadays write the three whole letters instead, but I, for one, think ampersands look cool and are fun to write, and prefer to transcribe it as “&c.”

 How can I contact you?